ankane/ahoy_v1/README.md

 Ahoy is written in CoffeeScript.
 Please report bugs on the [GitHub issue tracker](https://github.com/ankane/ahoy/issues).

-If you would like to contribute, first clone the repository
+If you would like to contribute, first clone the repository.

 ```
 git@github.com:ankane/ahoy.git